David Werner: Whizz Kid – US – CD-R [2020]

 Track three has begun to stick in my head during the process of making this CD.
 “The Lady In Waiting” is a big change of pace with some Olde English Folk music in the program of rock because it was 1974.
 Things like that were just done.
 The acoustic guitars and sensitive singing isn’t my normal thing, yet it’s sticking with me, against all odds.
 Doyle’s string arrangements were the only other accompaniment here and like I said, he’s got as much talent as Ronson had in that regard.

-“The Ballad Of Trixie Silver” was a textbook slice of Glam Rock storytelling that stretched out to the six minute park, as one did back in those days.
+“The Ballad Of Trixie Silver” was a textbook slice of Glam Rock storytelling that stretched out to the six minute mark, as one did back in those days.
 The last two minutes of the song were Doyle taking plenty of time for hot solos.
-This was the other single from the album, edited down to a scant 3:29 I’d be interested in hearing.
+This was the other single from the album, edited down to a scant 3:29 45 I’d be interested in hearing.
 Side one ended with a brief, delicate acoustic ballad of some sensitivity.

 “Love Is Tragic” was another Glam Rocker with an urgent undercurrent taking it from the baroque to the street level.
 This was moving into a similar space as early Be Bop Deluxe and these bands I mentioned earlier like Metro.
 Lots of groups, and David Werner himself, were trying to design the craft to carry them out of the Glam Rock marina they’d launched from into uncharted waters of their own design.
 Every band starts in a place defined by their influences.
-If were were to travel a bit further out of this Post-Glam bubble, we might be finding a band like Tiger Lily, soon to emerge as Ultravox! after exposure to the Krautrock mutation.
-Of course, none of that German exotica is lurking around here on this album.
+If we were to travel a bit further out of this Post-Glam bubble, we might be finding a band like Tiger Lily, soon to emerge as Ultravox! after exposure to the Krautrock mutation.
+Of course, none of that German exotica was lurking around here on this album.

 This was simply well played, well arranged Rock music of the period with an earnest quality and the promise of better things to come from David Werner, who wrote these songs as a teen.
 They’re competent, and even fun, but it’s a debut album.
 The work is derivative.
 Without David Bowie, it may have not even existed, though ballads like “The Lady In Waiting” showed that The Thin White One was far from lurking behind each of these tunes.
 Even so, the leap forward in the maturity of writing that “Imagination Quota” showed the next year told any fans who had bought into David Werner that they were at least going to get a good ride for their money.